zannatreya/independent-service-provider/README.md

 # Getting Started with Doctorolla

-This project was bootstrapped with [Dream shop github link](https://github.com/programming-hero-web-course-4/independent-service-provider-zannatreya).
+This project was bootstrapped with [Doctorolla github link](https://github.com/programming-hero-web-course-4/independent-service-provider-zannatreya).

-This project was bootstrapped with [Dream shop live site link](https://individual-service-provider.web.app/).
+This project was bootstrapped with [Doctorolla live site link](https://individual-service-provider.web.app/).

 ## Features